 1. You forge strong bonds – FAST

-Each new duty station presents the challenge of making friends, and knowing that you will only live there for a short timeline prompts many of us get to the task of friend-making right away.
+Each new duty station presents the challenge of making friends, and knowing that you will only live there for a short timeline prompts many of us to get to the task of friend-making right away.
 Once you find a new milspouse friend, I’ve found that those true friendships go from zero to 60 and within a few weeks you act like you’ve known each other for years!

 I remember meeting my military BFF, Emily, for the first time over dinner with our husbands.
 In 29 Palms, making friends was no easy feat.
 So when I met Emily – whose kindness and beauty was evident within minutes, and with whom I shared so many interests – I realized this was my chance.
-At the end of dinner I smiled and said, “OK.
+At the end of dinner, I smiled and said, “OK.
 So we’re going to be best friends now.
 Alright?”

 Emily laughed, probably because she thought I was a bit of a loon, and probably because she thought I was joking – but I wasn’t.
 From that day forward, we did everything together, starting with a hike the very next day.
-A year and half later, when both of our husbands received orders to PCS to the same battalion at the same time, I was so overjoyed that I would have my best friend and confidante, Emily, by my side!
+A year and a half later, when both of our husbands received orders to PCS to the same battalion at the same time, I was so overjoyed that I would have my best friend and confidante, Emily, by my side!

 2. They “get” your life

-Life as a military spouse is anything but normal, and looks downright crazy to our civilian friends whose lives differ in so many ways.
+Life as a military spouse is anything but normal and looks downright crazy to our civilian friends whose lives differ in so many ways.
 Military friendships are built on a different type of mutual understanding.

-Military friends can commiserate without judgement about your detailing process, the stress of PCSing, the apprehension of deployment, and vice versa.
+Military friends can commiserate without judgment about your detailing process, the stress of PCSing, the apprehension of deployment, and vice versa.
 You don’t have to explain why you can’t just pick where you want to live, or that you don’t know where you’ll be in six months, because they understand it and have lived it themselves.
 Military friends “get” that you can absolutely love and hate life in the military at the same time, and understand your fears and joys more deeply.